 “Mandatory reporting of all overdose with all hospitals in the city with mandatory testing would greatly enhance our knowledge of what’s going on,” Perrone says, noting that Penn voluntarily reports overdose data to the Philadelphia Poison Center.

 One piece of good news is that, for the time being at least, cocaine contaminated with fentanyl is rare in Pennsylvania.
 The most comprehensive study was released earlier this year by the Drug Enforcement Administration, which tested more than 30,000 individual samples and found fentanyl or its analogues present in fewer than one percent of samples between 2015 and the second quarter of 2017.

 But it still remains unclear how and why the two drugs – which produce radically different highs – would be winding up in retail drugs packaged for street sale.
 Most experts on drug markets suspect cross-contamination may be a culprit.
 Given the potency of fentanyl and its numerous relatives, and the sensitivity of modern testing technology, even trace amounts – such as might be picked up from a hastily cleaned cutting and bagging table – are capable of producing a positive result.

-“It’s pure speculation at this point,” says Patrick Trainor, spokesman for the Drug Enforcement Administration's Philadelphia Field Division.
-“We monitor current drug trends in the area and we’re aware that opioid drugs such as heroin and fentanyl have been combined with other classes of drugs, but we don’t necessarily understand why it’s being done or if it’s being done intentionally...but it certainly does pose a significant risk to people who are dealing with a substance abuse disorder.”
+“It’s pure speculation at this point,” says Patrick Trainor, spokesman for the Drug Enforcement Administration’s Philadelphia Field Division.
+“We monitor current drug trends in the area and we’re aware that opioid drugs such as heroin and fentanyl have been combined have been combined with other classes of drugs, but we don’t necessarily understand why it’s being done or if it’s being done intentionally…but it certainly does pose a significant risk to people who are dealing with a substance abuse disorder.”